pybites/pybites.github.io-source/content/django-rest-tips-api.md

 		serializer_class = TipSerializer

 Note that I structured the _docstrings_ in a way to easily add documentation using a tool like [Swagger](https://swagger.io/) in the future.

+### Permissions

+Here we used a customized permission class called `IsOwnerOrReadOnly` which we need to define in `api/permissions.py`.

+The following code will grant read access to any safe methods (`GET`, `OPTIONS` and `HEAD`) as well as edit right for users that have authored tip (I adapted this code from the second example [here](https://www.django-rest-framework.org/api-guide/permissions/#examples)):

+	from rest_framework import permissions

+	class IsOwnerOrReadOnly(permissions.BasePermission):
+		"""
+		Make sure only owners of tips can edit them.
+		"""

+		def has_object_permission(self, request, view, obj):
+			# Read permissions are allowed to any request,
+			# so we'll always allow GET, HEAD or OPTIONS requests.
+			if request.method in permissions.SAFE_METHODS:
+				return True

+			# Instance must have an attribute named `owner`.
+			return obj.user == request.user

+`obj.user` refers to the `ForeignKey` we defined on the `Tip` model:

+▸␣␣␣class Tip(models.Model):
+	...
+▸␣␣␣▸␣␣␣user = models.ForeignKey(User, on_delete=models.CASCADE)

 ### Routes